Configure Credentials for Signing

 The most convenient way to configure signing credentials is to add a consumer block to your

-.ocmconfigwith the key file paths.Test the configuration
+.ocmconfigwith the key file paths.Use the typed

 The dry run signs in memory without persisting the signature, so it’s a quick way to confirm OCM can locate your keys.
 Match the command to the algorithm you configured above: